swati-semgrep/gitlab-sast-rules/README.md

 ## Contributing

-If you know about a vulnerability that isn't listed in this repo, you can contribute by opening an issue, or even submit an improvement to the rule files/test cases in this repository.
+If you know about a vulnerability that isn't present in this repo or refinements that could be applied to the rules in this repository, you can contribute by opening an issue, or even submit an improvement to the rule files/test cases in this repository.

 ## Contribution instructions